abdullahkus/abdullahkus/README.md

 </div>

 # 💫 About Me:
+I am a software developer who is keen to learn new information in every field and am on the way to becoming a full-stack developer.
+My biggest dream since childhood was to be a great software developer who has improved himself.
+I am interested in all the fields related to web development.
+I am currently trying to improve myself by developing various projects.
+I am a flexible, punctual, and collaborative team player who always loves his job.

 🔭  I've graduated in June/2022 and looking for work<br>🌱  I'm currently learning Javascript (React, Next) and TypeScript<br>💻  Connect with me on <a href="https://www.linkedin.com/in/abdullahkus/">LinkedIn</a><br>🙉  My hobbies are: watching movies, listening to music and playing football<br>

 ## 🌐 Socials: